 Lots Subject to the La Cienega Watershed Conditions

 The La Cienega and La Cienega Planning District Ordinance implemented many of the strategies identified in the 2001 Community Plan pertaining to water resources including reaffirming and refining the “La Cienega Watershed Conditions.”
 County parcel data shows that out of approximately 1,645 private parcels in the plan area, approximately one quarter (385 parcels) are subject to watershed conditions with the majority concentrated in Upper La Cienega.
 The watershed conditions require residential property owners to hook up to County water services, when service is available within 200 feet of the property line of land being divided and all commercial development applications to hook up regardless of distance.
 Additionally, owners have waived their right to protest the implementation of an improvement or assessment district.
 An estimated 709 parcels are not subject to the watershed conditions.
 For 509 parcels it is unclear whether they are subject to the watershed conditions due to missing information on the plats.
 The County has not extended water lines to serve the majority of those properties.
-As a result the use and number of private domestic wells using ground water has increased to accommodate the increased number of households.
+As a result, the use and number of private domestic wells using ground water has increased to accommodate the increased number of households.

 3.1.5 Community Water Systems